8 Common Phrases Teachers Say At Parent-Teacher Conferences, Explained

 When a teacher says this magical phrase to you, what it actually means is: “Listen, I’ve got 30 kids here.
 None of them showed up today to do math, reading, and writing as their number one choice in life.
 But your kid particularly doesn’t want to do it.
 Can you please help at home with this?”

 You see, giving parents advice is about as much fun for a teacher as finding all our paperclips turned into little swords scattered around the room.
 So we aren’t always going to come out and say it.
 We know you don’t need another person giving you advice on how to raise your child, and we aren’t trying to tell you how to do it.
 So if you hear this from your teacher, taking some time at home to work on whatever skill the teacher thinks your child could do better with in class.
 It will only be positive for them and for the class.

 2. “Your child causes disruptions in the classroom.”

-Every report card of every type has a little bubble for us to click that says “Student causes disruptions in class.”
+Every report card has a little bubble for us to click that says “Student causes disruptions in class.”
 When we click it, unless we specifically tell you otherwise, it means that we feel the child is creating those disruptions voluntarily.
 We are asking you in polite terms to help your child practice behaviors at home that can help.
-And yes we know that your child and you may be really working at it already but we still need to note that consistently disruptive student behavior can really derail a lesson, or all of them.
+And yes, we know that your child and you may be really working at it already, but we still need to note that consistently disruptive student behavior can derail a lesson, or all of them.

 3. “I’m a parent myself.”